Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Serverless: Serve a WordPress Website without a Server

 Congratulations.
-At this point we have a working website, and do not even need Workers or Lambdas: HTML and images load fast, virtual subdomains work, the 404-page functions, and the whole site responds via HTTPS.
+At this point, we have a working website and do not even need Workers or Lambdas: HTML and images load fast, virtual subdomains work, the 404 page functions, and the whole site responds via HTTPS.

 My vision of serverless looks closer to this:

 Where to start?
-Notice in the production/
+Notice that in the production/

 folder there is a remnant .htaccess

-file with such contents as:
+file containing directives such as:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 | RewriteEngine On RewriteBase / # 403 Errors ErrorDocument 403 "<html><head><title>Forbidden</title></head><body style=\"padding:40px\"><h1>Apologies</h1>I'm sorry, but this page is not allowed to be viewed.<br><br>Terribly sorry for the inconvenience.
 If you feel this is in error, please continue on to <strong>InnisfailApartments.com</strong> and accept my sincerest apologies.</body></html>" # Error documents ErrorDocument 404 /not-found/ ErrorDocument 410 "Gone." # Block bad requests RewriteCond %{QUERY_STRING} wp-config [NC,OR] RewriteCond %{REQUEST_URI} wp-login [NC,OR] RewriteCond %{REQUEST_URI} wp-admin [NC,OR] RewriteCond %{REQUEST_URI} dl-skin [NC,OR] RewriteCond %{REQUEST_URI} timthumb [NC] RewriteRule .* - [F] # Block bad bots RewriteCond %{HTTP_USER_AGENT} Baiduspider [NC] RewriteRule .* - [F] ... |